Alphacode77/11011482_DCIT205/README.md

 - **Content Management:** Successfully curated and presented departmental information.

 - **GitHub Usage:** Improved knowledge of committing, pulling requests, and forking and merging branches.

+## Additional Information

+- Pull requests and discussions are welcome avenues for contributions and enhancement recommendations.
+- Happy Hacking.

+## About the Author

+- **Emmanuel Oteng-Kumi**
+- **11011482**